 Another cool feature is the LiveTime mode which is useful for longer exposures.
 You can see your image slowly display on the rear LCD screen and when it’s at the point of your liking, you simply press the shutter button to capture your image.
 It’s a more convenient alternative to Bulb mode without the guesswork.
 LiveComp is also great for compositing two images with different exposures.
 Just like LiveTime, you can see the image build and click the shutter button when you’re happy.

-Movie shooting is where the E-M5 II has made leaps.
+Movie shooting is where the Olympus OM-D E-M5 Mark II has made leaps.
 It may not have 4K, but the emphasis is on study quality 1080 footage with image stabilization and time code.
 The flip out screen will help with multi-angles and the 5-axis image stabilization benefits both video and stills.

 Top footage comes in at 1080p at 60 fps with a bit rate of 52Mbps or 24p/25p or 30p footage at 77Mbps with All-I compression.
 The video side of things is not groundbreaking compared to the competitors’ offerings, but still reasonable for the package if you factor in the stabilization and current price point.